Nonstandard employment is proving unstoppable. Regions needs a model that works for everyone. That requires a new option for hourly labor.

 There are two categories of fluid work:

-• Out-of-home: Someone whose skills equip them to work in shops, restaurants, care homes, building sites, or warehouses have specific places and times for their work.
+- Out-of-home: People whose skills equip them to work in shops, food outlets, care homes, building sites, or warehouses work at specific places and times.

 Our focus is the second group.
 But big buyers of this labor use one-sided monopsony scheduling systems.
-They will resist a platform that empowers workers.
+They tend to resist a platform that empowers workers.

 However, the biggest aggregated buyer of flexible labor in any region is government.
 Services like childcare, community health, Parks & Rec., street workers, school support staff, emergency response teams, and transportation deploy thousands of people at times of need.
-Channelling that demand through a local platform dedicated to economic growth, data gathering, and an inclusive labor market, can kickstart activity that entices the corporates.
+Channelling that demand through a local platform dedicated to economic growth, data gathering, and an inclusive labor market, can kickstart activity that then also entices corporates as workers prove reliability and skills.

 We suggest a scoping exercise as a first step for any region.
 Our manual outlines who should be consulted, what they should be asked, and how viability of launch can be modeled. → more